Skip to content

 T1543.002 Systemd Service

-Service unit files use the following directives to execute system commands:2
+Inside the .service unit files, the following directives are used to execute commands:3

-• ExecStart, ExecStartPre, and ExecStartPost directives cover execution of commands when a service is started manually by systemctl, or on system start if the service is set to automatically start.
+• ExecStart, ExecStartPre, and ExecStartPost directives execute when a service is started manually by systemctl or on system start if the service is set to automatically start.

-• ExecReload directive covers when a service restarts.
+• ExecReload directive executes when a service restarts.

-• ExecStop, ExecStopPre, and ExecStopPost directives cover when a service is stopped.
+• ExecStop, ExecStopPre, and ExecStopPost directives execute when a service is stopped.

-The .service file’s User directive can be used to run service as a specific user, which could result in privilege escalation based on specific user/group permissions.5
+The .service file’s User directive can be used to run service as a specific user, which could result in privilege escalation based on specific user/group permissions.

 Item Value